NanoComp/libctl/README.md

 This is libctl, a [Guile](http://www.gnu.org/software/guile/)-based library for supporting flexible control files in scientific simulations.

-To install libctl, one normally only needs to do:
+The official released versions of Libctl can be found in the [releases page](https://github.com/stevengj/libctl/releases).
+See the [Installation section of the manual](http://libctl.readthedocs.io/en/latest/Installation/) for more information, but to install libctl from an official release, one normally only needs to do:

     ./configure
     make
     make install

 Files are installed under `/usr/local` by default, but this can be changed by passing `--prefix=<dir>` to `configure`.
+(To build from a git clone, you first need to run the `autogen.sh` script.)

-Documentation can be found in [ReadTheDocs](https://libctl.readthedocs.io) or in the `doc/` directory, and an example program in the `examples/ directory`.
+Documentation can be found in [the Libctl manual](https://libctl.readthedocs.io), and an example program is located in the `examples/ directory`.
 The main source code for libctl is in the `base/` and `utils/` directories.

 In `utils/geom.*`, you can find specification files and functions for